Be the first to know

 Bob Bennett has been with Zingerman’s since 2002, and with the Roadhouse since it opened in 2003.
 Check that, since before it opened–he painted the walls of the restaurant, and has been here ever since.
 His dedication to the success of the Roadhouse is unparalleled.
 You can taste it in his food!

 Lisa began working at Zingerman’s Roadhouse in 2004 as a server.
-Working her way up to become the Restaurant Manager in 2013, Lisa has played an integral role in creating the service culture of the Roadhouse.
+She worked her way up to become the Restaurant Manager in 2013, and as of 2022 is the official Managing Partner of the Roadhouse!
+Lisa has played an integral role in creating the service culture of the Roadhouse.
 She has a passion for providing excellent service and a focus for helping the managers and staff be the best they can be everyday.

 If you can